Some of the perks

-The cost per fellow is approximately $25,000 for the seven and a half months, and $15,000 for Modules I and II.
+The cost per Fellow is approximately $25,000 for the seven months, and $15,000 for Modules I and II.
 This includes accommodation and food.
 As a charity, all of this cost must be raised by donations and fees.
 We are committed to covering 50% of the cost for each Fellow through our own donor networks.
 We ask Fellows to contribute up to 50%* of that cost, seeking donations from friends and family.

 However, our commitment is that finance not be a barrier to attendance and this is why we invite donations, rather than charging fees.
 Please contact us before allowing lack of funds to discourage you from applying.

 *Please note this contribution structure applies to Australasian applicants only.
 If you are an international applicant, please contact us for cost details.